This post may contain affiliate links. Please read my disclosure policy for more details.

 You’ve got nothing for dinner?
 Don’t panic, if you have frozen peas and potatoes, this comforting pea soup with mint will be on the table in less than 20 minutes.
 It’s easy, convenient, full of nutrients, and toddler-approved.

 I never leave the supermarket without a bag of frozen peas.
 They’re inexpensive, delicious, and come in handy an endless number of times.
-My pasta with peas and potato and pea salad are the perfect example of how to turn quickly frozen peas into a delicious meal.
+My pasta with peas and potato & pea salad or peas and carrots are the perfect example of how to turn quickly frozen peas into a delicious meal.

 If you’re not a big pea fan, or you find them too sweet, you’ve got to try this pea soup: it’s delicious all year round, filling, and it comes together in no time!